-In 1998, Arthur Russell Strings was founded as a way to honor the legacy of an avant garde cellist, composer, singer, and musician with ties to Mount Desert Island, Maine.
+In 1998, Arthur Russell Strings was founded as a way to honor the legacy of a New York City avant garde cellist, composer, singer, and musician with ties to Mount Desert Island, Maine.
+Arthur Russell approached music with a sense of openness and wonder.
 Arthur’s work spanned the genres of classical, disco, folk and rock.
-He collaborated with artists like Allen Ginsburg, Talking Heads, and Philip Glass, to name but a few.
-He died from AIDS in 1992.
-ARS began as summer festival for young musicians to experience the wonders of musical collaboration in small groups.
-Our one-week festival is designed to encourage young musicians to experience the joy of musical collaboration, to form deep and lasting friendships, to benefit from professional mentors, and to share the wonder of performance.
+He collaborated with artists like Allen Ginsberg, Talking Heads, and Philip Glass, to name but a few.
+When Arthur died of AIDS in 1992 at the age of 40, he left a volume of compositions and recordings admired around the world.
+Arthur may be best rememberd for the extraordinary and beautiful sounds he produced with his cello and his exploration of the range of musical emotions, from reverence to playfulness.

 A native of California who now lives on Mount Desert Island, Nancy Colter began her musical studies in the San Francisco Bay area, earned a bachelor’s degree in piano performance from Sonoma State University and completed post-graduate studies at Mills College and Bennington College, where she received a Master of Fine Arts degree in chamber music performance.
 As a recitalist and chamber musician, she has performed widely on the west coast and throughout New England, and has presented premier performances of works by several contemporary composers.
 Ms. Colter’s love of teaching students of all ages led her to become a founding member of both Arthur Russell Strings and ECMI, where she serves as artistic director and a member of the faculty.